ogs22/cookbook/glossary/mapping_onto.md

-A map which is surjective, ie every element of the range corresponds to at least one member of the domain.
+A map which is surjective, i.e. every element of the range corresponds to at least one member of the domain.